 - Characterisation – The whole motive of undertaking a FAR is to characterise the transaction in one or more buckets which would help us in the determination of remuneration model.
 Example of characterisation for a distributor could be High-risk distributor, a Licensed distributor, Low-risk distributor, commission agent etc. One would be able to characterise a transaction only when an appropriate FAR is undertaken.

 Now that we know the basics of preparation of a TP policy document, it is imperative that such a document is easy to comprehend with use to the business at large and to non-technical personnel at the MNE group.
-Also, such a document needs to be implemented or else such a policy would be well drafted only on papers and not in reality.
+Also, such a document needs to be implemented or else such a Transfer pricing policies would be well drafted only on papers and not in reality.

 Hope you would have enjoyed reading the basics on transfer pricing policy.
 In case you need further help or assistance, please feel free to reach out to me at email@example.com